Sunburn and Children

 Use a waterproof or water-resistant sunscreen.

-Using sunscreen with SPF of 30 or higher offers strong protection from sunburn.
+Use an SPF of 15 or 30.
+The American Academy of Dermatology recommends using sunscreen with SPF of 30 or higher while the American Academy of Pediatrics recommends an SPF of at least 15 up to SPF 50.
 High SPF sunscreens protect from burning for longer periods of time than do sunscreens with lower a SPF.
 Talk with your older child or teen about why using sunscreen is important.
 Set a good example by using sunscreen yourself.

 Teach your teen to avoid tanning beds and salons.
 Most tanning beds and salons use UVA bulbs.
 Research has shown that UVA rays may contribute to premature aging of the skin and skin cancer.